 {# 显示结果: 安企CMS #}

-Then, when one of the variables is:nothingornil(This usually represents that the variable has not been assigned or is empty in the template context) when,addThe behavior of the filter is particularly critical.
+Then, when one of the variables is:nothingornil(In the context of a template, it usually represents that the variable has not been assigned or is empty)addThe behavior of the filter is particularly critical.
 Many users may worry that this could lead to template rendering errors or unexpected results.

-AnQiCMSaddThe filter in processingnothingorniltakes a very practical strategy when encountering:It will intelligently ignore thatnothingorniloperand, processing only the valid operands.
+AnQiCMS'addThe filter is processingnothingornilWhen encountering a situation, it will adopt a very practical strategy:It will intelligently ignore thatnothingornilIt will only process the valid operands.

-This means, if you try to add a number with anothingvalue, the final result will be that valid number itself, not an error or zero.
+This means that if you try to add a number with anothingWhen added, the result will be the valid number itself, not an error or zero.
 For example:

 {% set my_optional_number = nothing %}